-The overall financial position of the District improved during 2015, due to continued monitoring of operating expenditures.
+The overall financial position of the District improved during 2016, due to continued monitoring of operating expenditures.

-During 2015, supplementary appropriations approved by the District's Board of Directors modified the appropriation from \$2,819,248 to \$4,267,734 in the enterprise fund to account for the capital expenditures incurred for the Sanctuary Pointe project and the installment payment for water rights acquired in 2014.
+During 2016, supplementary appropriations approved by the District's Board of Directors modified the appropriation from \$5,266,756 to \$53,762,728 in the general fund to account for the refunding of the 2009 Revenue Refunding bonds and from \$3,896,276 to \$11,547,761 in the enterprise fund to account for the purchase of water rights and the related bond financing that enabled the purchase of the water rights.

-In the Water, Wastewater and Reuse Enterprise Fund Schedule of Revenues, Expenses and Changes in Net Position, (non-GAAP budgeting basis) Budget and Actual, revenues exceeded budget by \$35,082 and expenses were under budget by \$1,096.
+In the Water, Wastewater and Reuse Enterprise Fund Schedule of Revenues, Expenses and Changes in Net Position, (non-GAAP budgeting basis) Budget and Actual, expenses were under budget by \$49,234.
 The revenues were better than budget due primarily to the increased the release of escrow funds committed to a specific project.
 Expenses were under budget due to cost savings from staffing.

-Capital assets for the Governmental Activities decreased due to capital outlays of only \$133,909 in 2015 and depreciation in excess of additional capital.
-Capital assets for the Business-type Activities increased largely due to the Sanctuary Pointe project that commenced in 2015.
+Capital assets for the Governmental Activities decreased due to capital outlays of only \$229,829 in 2016 and depreciation in excess of additional capital.
+Capital assets for the Business-type Activities increased largely due to the purchase of water rights and the Sanctuary Pointe project that commenced in 2015.
 Triview has constructed facilities that, in some cases, will serve the build-out population yet the District is less than 40% developed and probably 15 years from build out status.
 These facilities are depreciated, as necessary, at a logical rate.
 With increased development and increased facility construction, depreciation will not be as significant a factor once an adequate economy of scale is reached.